Table of Contents

-An emergency fund is nothing more than a savings account you set up for a rainy day.
+An emergency fund is a savings account you set up for a rainy day.
 You don’t touch it unless you absolutely need to.
-There is no magic number for how much money you need in your emergency fund, but a recommended starting point is $1,000 (you don’t have to stop there, just set that as a target to get started).
-That is a lot of money, but you don’t have to put it all in right away.
+There is no magic number for how much money you need in your emergency fund, but a recommended starting point is $1,000 (you don’t have to stop there; just set that as a target to get started).
+That is a lot of money, but you don’t have to put it all in immediately.
 Start saving $25 a week, or $50 a paycheck, or whatever you can afford to put away.
-The money in your emergency fund will help you deal with any unexpected expenses that pop up, such as a flight home, a car accident, or a government shutdown.
+The money in your emergency fund will help you deal with unexpected expenses, such as a flight home, a car accident, or a government shutdown.
 Your emergency fund will help you avoid relying upon credit cards or other loans in an emergency.

 Reduce your debt

 Debt is nothing but an anchor to your financial growth.
-It is hard to cut back your spending when you have a large portion of your income tied up in payments every month.
+It is hard to cut back your spending when you have a large portion of your income tied up in monthly payments.
 Every bit of debt you reduce now is less money you have to spend before it hits your bank account, making it easier to weather the storm of a government shutdown or other event that limits your cash flow.

 Bank with Someone Who Understands